Laiacs/CV/README.md

 # I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, with extensive experience in team and project management.

 ## My Path to Data Analytics
 With over 7 years leading teams in the creative industry, I realized the potential of data when managing budgets and questioning financial discrepancies.
 This sparked my transition to data analytics, where I now combine my background in management and design with analytical tools to deliver actionable insights and impactful solutions.
+At the same time, my passion for design and photography fueled my love for creating impactful data visualizations and clear presentations.
+These experiences naturally converged, leading me to pursue a Master’s in Data Analytics.
-Every step of my career has reinforced the value of data-driven decision-making, culminating in my pursuit of a Master’s in Data Analytics.
-I continue expanding my expertise in data science, focusing on AI and Machine Learning, leveraging the growing potential of AI resources to craft advanced predictive models tailored to specific challenges.
+Along the way, I have discovered a growing passion for Data science focusing on AI and Machine Learning, leveraging the growing potential of AI systems to craft advanced predictive models tailored to specific challenges.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn, RawGraphs.